sbt2486/reference_swiper/README.md

 drupal's entity reference fields by providing a new formatter for entity reference fields.

-Please read the following before using this module:
+Please read the following description of the Swiper library before using this
+module:

 "Swiper - is the free and most modern mobile touch slider with hardware accelerated transitions and amazing native behavior.
 It is intended to be used